 Aside from joining the Covenant, you are free to adopt and implement your own sustainable solutions.
 As the business owner, you have a better knowledge of what your company can do to be more environmentally friendly.

-Lite Group is committed to providing Australian businesses with environmentally sustainable products, specifically packaging.
-We've developed honeycomb cardboard products that reduce your dependence on other packaging materials.
+Lite Corp is committed to providing Australian businesses with environmentally sustainable products including custom packaging to replace the use of toxic and non-recyclable materials.
 These sheets of cardboard are also easily recyclable to decrease your carbon footprint.

 Learn more about sustainable packaging alternatives and how they help you adhere to NEPM standards and meet the Covenant’s goals.
-Our team will gladly answer any of your enquiries and address all of your concerns.
+Speak to us or one of the many highly knowledgeable packaging consultants located all over Australia to answer any of your enquiries and address all of your concerns in this area.